Marketing Budgets: Don’t cut your most valuable asset

 The Value of the Customer Base

-Consider that the ‘old school’ method is to calculate for gross margin (total sales revenue minus the cost of goods sold, divided by the total sales revenue).
+Consider that the 'old school' method is to calculate for gross margin (total sales revenue minus the cost of goods sold, divided by the total sales revenue).
 That calculation is valuable, but it only gives you a part of the picture.
 What we NEED is a total understanding of appreciation of investment in our business.
-When you treat marketing as purely expendable – (e.g., office supplies) you miss out on an important assessed value for the company’s customers.
-This is the work that investors make when assessing the viability of a company.
-If the number is low (high transactions, low cost), you could have a real winner.
-If the number is high (low transactions, high cost), there could be some problems.
+When you treat marketing as purely expendable expense - (e.g., office supplies) you may end up disposing an important assessed value.
+Consider the work that investors perform when assessing the viability of a company; is not the value of the customer base part of the company's overall value.
+Consider what happens when the value of acquisition is low (e.g., high transactions, low cost).

 With a sound valuation of your customer base, you arrive at a clearer picture of the real value of your customers; not only regarding what they have purchased but what you have invested (in terms of time and money) to acquire them.